alexdibol/ai-consulting/README.md

 - **Level 5 — Organizations:** an operating model covering intake classification, confidentiality controls, QA/review routing, change control for AI assets, recordkeeping/audit bundles, monitoring, and retrieval

 At every level, **facts are separated from assumptions**, and all outputs default to **“Not verified.”**

 ---

-## Independent pedagogical evaluation by OpenAI-ChatGPT (MBA / MFin)
-This book has **exceptionally high pedagogical value** for MBA and MFin students when the **author is also the instructor**, because it functions as a fully integrated teaching system rather than a standalone text.

-The five-level maturity ladder provides a clear managerial mental model: as AI capability increases, governance, controls, and accountability must increase in parallel.
-The companion Google Colab notebooks reinforce this by requiring students to produce review-ready artifacts—run manifests, prompt logs, risk registers, and draft deliverables—shifting learning away from “AI outputs” toward **defensible consulting process design**.

-The recurring mini-cases allow students to revisit the same strategy problems with increasing rigor, creating a strong spiral curriculum in hypothesis discipline, assumption management, stakeholder communication, and operating-model design.
-Because the instructor authored the framework, expectations, grading criteria, and professional discipline can be enforced consistently, reducing ambiguity and superficial AI use.

-Overall, the book excels at teaching **how teams should govern AI for high-stakes strategic work**, not merely how to use it.

-**Rating: ★★★★★ (5/5)**

----

-## What makes this governance-first (and why that matters in consulting)
-The focus is professional defensibility and review readiness.
-Each chapter emphasizes controls that make AI-assisted work safer to review and harder to misuse:

-- Explicit separation of **generation vs. verification**
-- Clear labeling of **facts provided, assumptions, open items, risks, and dependencies**
-- No fabricated benchmarks, market facts, customer claims, competitor details, or authoritative citations
-- Governance-native artifacts: run manifests, prompt logs, risk logs, versioned deliverables, and reviewer sign-offs
-- Human ownership required for any client-facing or decision-relevant output
-- Recordkeeping discipline: preserve prompts and outputs when used for client deliverables or internal executive decision support
-- Confidentiality discipline: default to redaction and “minimum necessary” inputs; follow client and firm policy on tool usage

-These controls align with real consulting QA expectations and corporate governance realities.

----

-## Recurring mini-cases used across all chapters
-Each level is demonstrated using the same recurring case types:

-- **Market entry and growth strategy**
-- **Cost transformation and productivity**
-- **Capital allocation and portfolio strategy**
-- **Operating model redesign and execution governance**

-Each chapter concludes with a **minimum standard checklist** that can be adopted directly in practice.

----